hashicorp/terraform-azurerm-vault/modules/vault-cluster/README.md

 # Vault Cluster

-This folder contains a [Terraform](https://www.terraform.io/) module that can be used to deploy a [Vault](https://www.vaultproject.io/) cluster in [AWS](https://aws.amazon.com/) on top of an Auto Scaling Group.
-This module is designed to deploy an [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that had Vault installed via the [install-vault](/modules/install-vault) module in this Blueprint.
+This folder contains a [Terraform](https://www.terraform.io/) module that can be used to deploy a [Vault](https://www.vaultproject.io/) cluster in [Azure](https://azure.microsoft.com/) on top of a Scale Set.
+This module is designed to deploy an [Azure Managed Image](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/build-image-with-packer) that had Vault installed via the [install-vault](https://github.com/gruntwork-io/terraform-consul-azure/modules/install-vault) module in this Module.

 ## How do you use this module?